dhairs/lhre-2026/VCU/README.md

-# VCU Firmware and Model
+# Vehicle Control Unit (VCU) Firmware and Model

+The Vehicle Control Unit (VCU) manages the car's state and rules requirements.
+It also manages the entire torque path between digitized driver pedal inputs and outputs.

 VCU Firmware will live in the `VCU/Firmware` directory, while the model files will be located in the `VCU/Model` directory.